machadodj/machadodj.github.io/outreach/index.md

 ### 2022

-- **September 16, 2022**: "What is phyloinformatics and how can it help us respond faster to health emergencies?," at CCI's Academic Research Seminar -- Charlotte, NC, USA ([click here](https://drive.google.com/file/d/1EC5uAxjaWelf0XsoTaTn0UgWNLBuIpMa/view?usp=sharing))
+- **September 16, 2022**: "What is phyloinformatics and how can it help us respond faster to health emergencies?," a talk given by Dr. Denis Jacob Machado at CCI's Academic Research Seminar -- Charlotte, NC, USA.

 {% include section.html %}